Skip to main content

 The cattle has the ear tag in the middle of its right ear.

 Split screen showing correct position for a tag on the left hand screen and incorrect position for a tag on the right hand screen.
-The incorrect position is when the tag is on the tip of the ar.
+The incorrect position is when the tag is on the tip of the ear.

-Split screen showing correct tag on the left hand screen and incorrect on the right hand screen.
+Split screen showing correct tag on the left hand screen and incorrect on the right-hand screen.
 The incorrect position is when the tag is at the bottom of the ear.

 Split screen showing correct tag on the left hand screen and incorrect on the right hand screen.
 The incorrect position is when the tag is at the top of the ear.